|

 Citizens' Band radio becomes legal in the UK on 2nd November.

-The Queen opens the Tyne and Wear Metro on 6th November.
+Queen Elizabeth II opens the Tyne and Wear Metro on 6th November.

 On 12th November the Church of England's General Synod votes to allow women to take Holy Orders.